Saša Ćurčić

 Saša Ćurčić (Serbian Cyrillic: Саша Ћурчић; born 14 February 1972) is a Serbian former professional footballer, coach and reality television personality.

-As a player, he was a midfielder who notably played in the Premier League for Bolton Wanderers, Aston Villa and Crystal Palace.
+As a player, he was a midfielder who notably played in the Premier League for Bolton Wanderers.
+He was Aston Villa's record signing before playing for Crystal Palace.
 He also played in the Scottish Premiership for Motherwell, in Major League Soccer for the MetroStars and in his native country for OFK Beograd and Partizan.
 He was also capped 14 times for the national team of FR Yugoslavia.
 Since retirement, Ćurčić has appeared as a reality tv personality and has appeared on Serbian versions of Celebrity Big Brother and The Farm as well as Parovi.

 Early life

 Growing up on the banks of Danube in the Belgrade suburb of Besni Fok, Ćurčić was a lively kid who took to football very early.
 His involvement with the sport came at the expense of everything else, including school as he only completed primary education.
 After playing youth football with several local area clubs, he caught the attention of OFK Beograd, a more established club that included Ćurčić in their youth system.
 In a 1991 interview for Tempo, Ćurčić (then with OFK Beograd) admitted to have been a Red Star Belgrade fan since adolescence — however, later on after transferring to FK Partizan, he repeatedly stated to have always been a FK Partizan supporter.